MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 4. Selecting *Longest Idle* for the agent routing method automatically enables Presence based routing.
 5. It's not possible to set the order the agents are presented with calls when using a group or channel for membership.
 6. Conference mode isn't supported if phone calls are routed to the queue from a Direct Routing gateway that's enabled for Location-Based Routing.
-    - Location based routing is not supported with Call queues, see [Voice apps (Auto Attendant or Call Queue)](location-based-routing-plan.md#inbound-calls-through-auto-attendants).
+    - Location based routing isn't supported with Call queues.
+For more information, see [Voice apps (Auto Attendant or Call Queue)](location-based-routing-plan.md#inbound-calls-through-auto-attendants).
 7. Microsoft Teams Phone only.
 8. Through the User Settings Portal page at [https://aka.ms/vmsettings](https://aka.ms/vmsettings).
     - GCCH: [https://dialin.cpc.gov.teams.microsoft.us/usp](https://dialin.cpc.gov.teams.microsoft.us/usp)